(Updated November 2022.)

 There were many people milling around taking selfies and doing a spot of exercise, so I found the character post and headed on my way.

 Along the wide path which straddles the ridge, there are many remnants of the time when this area as used as a military defence vantage point.
-(If there weren’t so many trees in the way, there would be a clear view over the Shilin official residence.
+(If there weren’t so many trees in the way, there would be a clear view over the Shilin official residence of Chiang Kai-shek.

 03:25 – After following the path downhill between several badminton court, it splits right.
-There is a complicated network of paths here, but the TGH stickers make it quite easy to find your way.
+There is a complicated network of paths here, but the TGH signage makes it quite easy to find your way.

 03:27 – At the next junction, head straight over.
-Again, stickers indicate the correct route.
+Again, signs indicate the correct route.

 03:29 – Most of the junctions are clearly marked, but where they’re not, (as is the case here, it’s because it doesn’t make a difference which path you take.

 03:31 – At a sort of plaza in the middle of a whole load of temples, exercise areas and karaoke shelters the path takes a right downhill.
 (Definitely go and have a look at the various temples if you have time.)

 03:39 – Sticking to the main path and following the signs eventually leads you to this junction – it’s not signposted, but it’s clear that you’re nearly at the road.
 Take a final right down the steps.

 03:42 – The trail leads out onto the road next to another temple and a toilet block.
 Here you just need to walk another couple of hundred metres right before you arrive at the MRT station.